Home » FA Pages (MG Units)

 - Mothers’ Union Members Secretary at the Mothers’ Union Diocesan Office, Church Mission Society · Watlington Road · Oxford, Oxfordshire OX4 6BZ

-The Safeguarding Officer (formerly known as Child Protection Officer)
+- The MU Diocesan Safeguarding Contact (formerly known as Child Protection Officer)

 - Also can be viewed on Diocese of Oxford website

 Read the general information from central MU and suggest to your branch that you discuss safeguarding issues, using the Be Aware resources.

 Know who to talk to in your church if you have a concern.

 If you are involved in helping with MU activities, take part in the Basic Safeguarding Awareness Training, offered by the central Church of England.
 It’s free and online, so can be done at home and when it’s convenient for you.
 This is especially important if you visit other MU members who may be isolated.